6 Tips: How to Deal with Team Conflicts

 Conflict isn’t always destructive though.
 It can give rise to new ideas and approaches and a sense of healthy competition that drives everyone to perform better.
 However, when negative conflicts occur, people usually feel discouraged and distrustful, that quickly leads to a corrosive environment.

 For project managers managing a group of people, it is a herculean task to ensure that all team members get along.
-This is because each member of the group has their own goals, ambitions, interests, specific viewpoints and way of doing things.
-So disagreements may ensue quite often.
+This is because each member of the group has their own goals, ambitions, interests, specific viewpoints and way of doing things, so disagreements may ensue quite often.
 Whether your team disagrees about strategy, technology, processes, or even the perspective with which they view a certain problem, if left unchecked, conflicts can amount to detrimental outcomes in organizations.

 While conflict is unavoidable in workplaces and managing these conflicts can seem challenging to new project managers, there are techniques to deal with it that will help your team iron out their disagreements in a productive manner and work in cohesion.